 The 2 targets set up on this end of the range are completely enclosed from the elements with corrugated plastic all the way down the sides and on the roof, and as you can see in the above picture, a “tunnel” bridging the gap between the indoor section and outside.

 From what I could tell the system used on these 2 machines was a modified version specifically for testing ammunition.
 It plots the shots for each batch and centres the group over a 50m diagram so you can plot the expected scores you would be likely to receive from each batch and it’s corresponding spread. it also gives the testers the ability to replay in order the shots to see what the rifle was doing shot by shot, great when a second opinion is needed from more experienced testers on the range.

-Target rifle barrels tend to work a little better once they’re warm, and this can take anything from 1 to 5 shots to tighten the group and stop the “cold bore shot” flyers.
+Target rifle barrels tend to work a little better once generic ativan not working they’re warm, and this can take anything from 1 to 5 shots to tighten the group and stop the “cold bore shot” flyers.
 With my dad’s rifle, the first shot went out to the 8 ring and high and right, the rest then stabilized.
 Mine however threw 3 out into the 8 ring in a similar place before settling down.

 Lapua tested 14 batches of Centre-x that the NSRA had available and also a further 5 batches of Midas+ in each rifle.
 10 shots were fired from a pre-warmed barrel in controlled fire.
 From what I could tell the tester was using a consistent method of pushing the round into the chamber, then closing the bolt in the same manner each shot.

 Some batches were well over 20mm within the first 5 shots, the tests on these batches were aborted, however some of the group sizes appeared to be within 10mm for the first 4-5 hits and opened up towards the end of testing, much to our dismay!